What is Civic Engagement?

-What does Civic Engagement mean? - according to the American Psychological Association it is a broader motif than service-learning (Community Engagement).
-It is "individual and collective actions designed to identify and address issues of public concern.
+Community engagement is "individual and collective actions designed to identify and address issues of public concern.
 Civic engagement can take many forms, from individual voluntarism to organizational involvement to electoral participation.
 It can include efforts to directly address an issue, work with others in a community to solve a problem or interact with the institutions of representative democracy" (APA).
 Thomas Ehrlich contributes that it is "promoting the quality of life in a community, through both political and non-political processes."
 (Civic Responsibility and Higher Education)

-What does community service mean? - "work that is done without pay to help people in a community" Many people confuse Civic Engagement and Community Service as the same thing but it is not.
+"work that is done without pay to help people in a community" (Merriam-Webster).
 Community service frequently requires linking the knowledge learned from coursework to what the student experiences in the community.
-A culminating project linking the personal experience with interpersonal development plus reflection on the critical knowledge they gained during the learning period is usually required.
+A culminating project linking personal experience with interpersonal development plus reflection on the critical knowledge gained during the learning period is usually required.